realyoterry/vidclip/README.md

 ### Security

-If you discover any security vulnerabilities, we kindly ask you to read the [SECURITY.md](https://github.com/realyoterry/vidclip/blob/main/SECURITY.md), then create an issue.
-We take security **very seriously**, and will address the reported vulnerabilities as quickly as possible.
-Your cooperation and assistance in maintaining the security of this project are greatly appreciated.
+If you discover any security vulnerabilities, read the [SECURITY.md](https://github.com/realyoterry/vidclip/blob/main/SECURITY.md) file, then create an issue.

 ### License